 History of the California Poppy

-The California poppy is a plant native to California.
+California poppy is a plant native to California.
 Discovered in 1815, it was introduced to Europe and became a popular ornamental plant.
-It possesses sedative, hypnotic, analgesic, and antispasmodic properties.
-Used in herbal medicine for anxiety, insomnia, and pain, it is also known for its Native American legend and its nickname, "California poppy."
+It has sedative, hypnotic, analgesic, and antispasmodic properties.
+Used in herbal medicine for anxiety, insomnia, and pain, it is also known for its Native American legend and its nickname, "California Poppy."

-The California poppy is a plant rich in various active compounds that give it its beneficial properties for well-being.
-Among the main components of the California poppy are:
+California poppy is a plant rich in various active compounds that give it its beneficial properties for well-being.
+Among the main components of California poppy are:

 - Alkaloids